Local Resources

 Phone: (214) 528-7354

-UH Health Eye Care Center in Dallas is a community based inner-city satellite clinic aiming to serve the eye care needs of those without traditional resources.
+Moreover, UH Health Eye Care Center in Dallas is a community-based inner-city satellite clinic that serves the eye care needs of those without traditional resources.

 Center for Vision Health